karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 6). kubeproxy:
 -----------------------------------------------------------------
-kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept. kube-proxy maintains network rules on nodes.
-These network rules allow network communication to your Pods from network sessions inside or outside of your cluster.
+The `kube-proxy` is a network proxy service running on each node in a Kubernetes cluster.
+It's responsible for implementing Kubernetes networking concepts and managing network communication to facilitate connectivity between different pods and services within the cluster. `kube-proxy` also performs health checks on backend pods within Services to ensure that traffic is routed only to healthy pods capable of serving requests.
+For Services of type LoadBalancer, kube-proxy facilitates load balancing across multiple pods by distributing incoming traffic to the appropriate backend pods that comprise the Service.

 kubeproxy is an agent with in the kubernetes cluster, every pod reaches every pod. this can achived with POD networking.
 POD network is an internal network that spans accross all the nodes in the cluster to which all th pods in the cluster.